yuv44n/PaperPulse-publisher/README.md

 - Deploy to Railway: Connect the repo to Railway.

-- Configure Variables: Add OPENROUTER_API_KEY, SUPABASE_URL, SUPABASE_SERVICE_ROLE_KEY, and CRON_SECRET in Railway.
+- Configure Variables: Add MISTRAL_API, MISTRAL_MODEL (optional), SUPABASE_URL, SUPABASE_SERVICE_ROLE_KEY, and CRON_SECRET in Railway.

 - Configure Alerts (Recommended): Add a DISCORD_WEBHOOK_URL variable in Railway to receive instant notifications if the publisher fails.

-- Set up Scheduler: Use GitHub Actions (included in the repo) to trigger the Railway service every 30 minutes.
+- Set up Scheduler: Use GitHub Actions (included in the repo) to trigger the Railway service every 6 hours.